It is not always easy to begin a new life in a new country. Find below some helpful information for newcomers as the first step to living in Czechia!

 Erasmus student network

 Erasmus Student Network Czech Republic (ESN CZ) is a non-for-profit student organisation representing local ESN sections on the national level.
-ESN's mission is to foster student mobility in Higher Education under the principle of Students Helping Students.
-All together sections of ESN CZ help roughly 7 000 international students every academic year.
+ESN's mission is to foster student mobility in higher education under the principle of Students Helping Students.
 ESN CZ represents international students, thus provides opportunities for cultural understanding and self-development.

 Further information